usamasaleem777/phpledger/README.md

 A simple yet powerful **Double Entry Accounting System** built using **PHP**, **MySQL**, **HTML**, **CSS**, **JavaScript**, **jQuery**, and **Bootstrap**.

-Developed by **Sutlej Solutions**, this project aims to streamline everyday accounting needs with simplicity and reliability.
+Developed by **BixiSoft Solutions pvt ltd**, this project aims to streamline everyday accounting needs with simplicity and reliability.

 > ⚠️ *PHPLedger is open-source and free to use.
 However, no free support or customization help is provided.*